-The arms of Piast Oels, from their last Sovereignty in Silesia.
+The arms of Piast Oels, from the Piast’s last Sovereignty in Poland (at Silesia).

 The arms, the Oels family name, the property, and the territory of this Principality was officially inherited by the ruling prince of Brunswick as family of the last Piast Princess.
-Brunswick-Oels was violently annexed by Prussia, remains with Wolfenbuettel as chief prince in exile.
+These estates have remained in the spelling of the names, and is a valid matter of international law.
+Brunswick-Oels was violently annexed by Prussia, however it remains with rights to Wolfenbuettel.

 Official Connection To The Winged Hussars

 An important component of the Black Brunswickers personal Imperial army that defeated Napoleon.

 The Duke of Brunswick, as general of this guard, was also commander-in-chief of all allied armies against Napoleon (as well as recognized by the de jure King of France to have supremacy of the armies of France).
 These official titles ‘GeneralFeldMarschal’ held by the Duke, outranked the three Emperors(Austria, Prussia and French) in Imperial law.
 This was not only a titular right to wield the Imperial sword for 1,000+ years (the Dynastic Brunswick arms and names are on multiple Imperial German and Piast swords of the Emperor).
 This rank was also factually used and recognized in all the armies of Europe.